-While every one of our best VPN picks can make regular websites think you're in a different location by using regional servers, many can’t spoof your GPS location.
+While every one of our best VPN picks can make regular websites think you're in a different location by using regional servers, most can’t spoof your GPS location.
 While using different servers is great for accessing Netflix and blocked content, apps like Pokémon GO that are allowed to access your location can still see exactly where you are.

 In fact, only one VPN service on the market can currently also give you a spoofed GPS location, and surprisingly it’s also the best cheap VPN available – Surfshark.
 Available for just $2.49 a month, Surfshark offers massive value for money, and this Pokémon GO GPS spoofing feature is another string to its bow.